-TMRA offers free workshops to educators during the summer, we provide hotel and meals.
+TMRA offers summer workshops free to educators during the summer.
 These 5-day workshops provide science-based information to help educate students about the availability, importance, development and use of our natural resources while protecting our environment.
-The attendees tour mining facilities, visit reclamation areas and participate in hands-on labs.
+The attendees tour operating mining facilities, visit reclamation areas, hear from industry experts and participate in hands-on labs.
 These activities are designed to help students use critical thinking skills while applying earth science facts to real-life situations.
 Designed to be used in grades 4-12, all activities are TEKS and STAAR correlated.

 Workshop participants receive the curriculum, geologic samples, additional materials and equipment needed for use in the classroom.
 Teachers will also receive Professional Development hours: